onebeyond/rascal/README.md

 ##### replyTo

 Sometimes you want to publish a message, and have the consumer of the message send a reply to the same application instance that published the original message.
 This can be difficult if you application is deployed using multiple instances which share a common configuration.
 Quite often the solution is to make your application stateless so it doesn't matter which instance receives the reply.
-An altnernative is to mark the queue as a reply queue using the replyTo.
+An alternative is to mark the queue as a reply queue using the replyTo.

 ```json
 {